andybyers21/django-blog-platform/README.md

 toml        |  0.10.1
 wheel       |  0.35.1

+---

 ## TO-DO
-- [ ] Add login URL to navbar.
-- [ ] Make navbar.create visible only to logged in admin/ super-user.
-- [ ] Add contact & about pages.
-- [ ] Update search returns 0 results page.
 - [ ] Define Error / 404 page.
+- [ ] Update search returns 0 results page, if returns no results - Say your search for … returned no results
 - [ ] Refactor & document code.
+- [ ] Take out of Debug Mode
 - [ ] Host.

+---

+## Bugs
+- [ ] Two Login buttons on Nav before login
+- [ ] Add image to an edited post is borken.